RalphHightower/blog/_posts/2024/12/2024-12-24-SteppingOnRakesHowTrumpHurtsHisTransition.md

 On Thursday, Trump echoed his demand.
 A day later, he did it again.

 GOP lawmakers on Capitol Hill initially expressed confusion — a debt ceiling increase is still months away, and the issue played literally no role whatsoever in the negotiations surrounding the continuing resolution — before ultimately expressing indifference.
 On Friday night, the House and Senate approved a spending package that prevented a shutdown, and it was silent on the nation’s borrowing limit.

+@RalphHightower: Stepping on rakes.
+That is a hilarious image.
+If I can find a [YouTube](https://www.youtube.com/) video clip from when I watched cartoons, I'll embed the cartoon.